Unleash/terraform-provider-unleash/README.md

 ### Before pushing

-- `golangci-lint run --fix` to lint the code
+- `golangci-lint run --fix` to lint the code (You can install it with `go install github.com/golangci/golangci-lint/v2/cmd/golangci-lint@latest`)
 - `go generate ./...` to update docs

 ## Using the provider